05 · Production · ~10 min

 Real-world patterns.

 Four sanitized patterns from production deployments.
-Each one is something you'd actually run, distilled to the parts that teach.
-Steal these.
+Each one is real code, trimmed to the load-bearing bits.

 Pattern 01